-CHAI’s global team of more than 700 paid employees and 100 volunteers – 70 percent of whom are based in endemic countries – bring a unique set of skills to the fight against malaria.
+CHAI’s global team of more than 1400 paid employees bring a unique set of skills to the fight against malaria.
 Most of our team members have private sector backgrounds and take an effective business-oriented approach to distribution, marketing, and training challenges.
-“You wouldn’t want an MBA performing your heart surgery,” says Bruno Moonen of our malaria team.
-“But often, they can bring a unique and useful perspective toward designing your health department’s procurement and distribution systems.”

 Bed net ownership rates shot up from 12 to 91 percent in that district over two years and convinced the government to adopt the new model as national policy.

 Increasing Access to Effective Treatment